UCL-ARC/museum_of_dreams/docs/aws/cdk/first-time-setup.md

 Optional, but highly recommended:

-- Installing the AWS Toolkit extension for VSCode users
+- Installing the AWS Toolkit extension (if using VSCode)

 ### Using SSO connections & profiles